homm/instagram-filters/README.md

 $ pip install -r requirements.txt
 ```

-Prepared hald images coud be applyed to any image in your application
+The resulting hald images can be applied to any visuals in your application
-using GraphicsMagick bindings for Python, Ruby, PHP, Javascript™
+using GraphicsMagick bindings for Python, Ruby, PHP, JavaScript, and other
-and other programming languages or using command line interface.
+programming languages or using CLI.
 No software from this repository is required.

 ## Guide

-1. You need to create the identity image.
-For this simple run:
+1. First, you'll need to create the identity image.
+Just run run:

     ```bash
     $ ./bin/generate.py
     ```

-    This will create `hald.5.png` file.
+    This will create a file named `hald.5.png`.
-    The number in filename is square root of 3D table size.
+    The number in the filename stands for the square root of a 3D LUT size.
-    For example, 5 means 25×25×25 lookup table.
+    For example, `5` means we're dealing with a `25×25×25` lookup table.

     <img src="./raw/0.original.png" width="400" alt="original">

     This file doesn't look like other hald images.
-    This image is specially designed to oppose distortions
+    This image is specifically designed to oppose distortions
-    which may occur during transformation, such as vignetting,
+    which may occur during transformations such as vignetting,
-    scratches, gradients and JPEG artifacts.
+    scratches, gradients, and JPEG artifacts.

-2. Process the identity image with target software.
+2. Process the identity image with a target software you prefer.
-    Speaking of Instagram, you need to transfer identity image
+    Speaking of mobile apps and their filters, you need to transfer the identity
-    to the phone and post the image with one of the filters applied.
+    image to your device and post that image with one of the filters applied.
-    After that, you'll see identity image with a filter in your camera roll.
+    After that, you'll see filtered identity image in your camera roll.
-    Then you need to transfer it back.
+    Well, just transfer it back.

     <img src="./raw/1.Clarendon.jpg" width="400" alt="Clarendon">

-    Before continuing, make sure that identity image with a filter
+    Before continuing, make sure that the resolution of your filtered identity
-    has exactly the same resolution as source identity image.
+    image exactly matches that of the source one.

-3. Convert identity image with a filter to the true hald image:
+3. Convert the filtered to the real hald image:

     ```bash
     $ ./bin/convert.py raw/1.Clarendon.jpg halds/
     ```

-    Where `halds/` is output folder.
+    Where `halds/` is your output directory.

     <img src="./halds/1.Clarendon.png" alt="Clarendon">

-4. That is it!
+4. That's it!
-    Now you can apply resulting hald image to any image.
+    You can now apply that resulting hald image to any input.

     ```bash
     $ gm convert sample.jpg -hald-clut halds/1.Clarendon.png out.jpeg